Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Motivating application

-Our analysis is based on data from epidemic seasons 2003-2004 through 2008-2009, beginning in the first week of August and ending in the last week of July of the following year.
-Specifically, we use data on weekly aggregated morbidity reports and virological time series obtained in the state of San Luis Potos\'i, M\'exico.
-Morbidity reports consist of weekly reports of ARI that required medical attention\footnote{This category includes all cases corresponding to the International Classification of Disease, 10th review (ICD-10) codes: J00-J06, J20, J21, except J02.0 and J03.0} at all community clinics and hospitals in the state that were reported to the State Health Service Epidemiology Department.
-The virological data was obtained from records of the Virology Laboratory (Facultad de Medicina, UASLP, San Luis Potos\'i, M\'exico) and consists of weekly counts of positive tests for RSV and influenza as well as tests which were negative for both pathogens.
-These virological tests were performed on all eligible pediatric patients (children under 5 years of age) admitted with lower respiratory infections \citep{GomezVillaEtAl2008, VizcarraUgaldeEtAl2016} to Hospital Central ``Dr. Ignacio Morones Prieto''.
-Available data indicate that when these viruses present in community outbreaks, they tend to affect all age groups at the same time.
-Although the precise time of influenza epidemic onset and peak may vary slightly between age groups, influenza outbreaks tend to be synchronized across age groups \citep{WuEtAl2016}.
-In addition, influenza surveillance data, such as that reported from Australia in 2017, shows similar influenza epidemic curves across different age groups \citep{AustraliaSurveillanceReport}.
-Detailed transmission studies show that RSV cases frequently present around the same time in different age groups within a household \citep{MunywokiEtAl2013}.
-Additionally, these virological tests are unlikely to reflect only small-scale outbreaks, since Hospital Central ``Dr. Ignacio Morones Prieto'' admits patients from all regions of the state.
+Our analysis is based on data from epidemic seasons 2003--2004 through 2008--2009, beginning in the first week of August and ending in the last week of July of the following year.
+Specifically, we use data on weekly aggregated morbidity reports and virological time series obtained in the state of San Luis Potos\'{i}, M\'{e}xico.
+Morbidity reports consist of weekly reports of ARI that required medical attention\footnote{This category includes all cases corresponding to the International Classification of Disease, 10th review (ICD-10) codes: J00--J06, J20, J21, except J02.0 and J03.0} at all community clinics and hospitals in the state that were reported to the State Health Service Epidemiology Department.
+The virological data was obtained from records of the Virology Laboratory (Facultad de Medicina, Universidad Aut\'{o}noma de San Luis Potos\'{i}, San Luis Potos\'{i}, M\'{e}xico) and consisted of weekly counts of positive tests for RSV and influenza as well as tests which were negative for both pathogens.
+These virological tests were performed on all eligible pediatric patients (children under five years of age) admitted with lower respiratory infections (\cite{GomezVillaEtAl2008,VizcarraUgaldeEtAl2016}) to Hospital Central ``Dr. Ignacio Morones Prieto''.
+These virological tests are unlikely to reflect only small-scale outbreaks, since Hospital Central ``Dr. Ignacio Morones Prieto'' admits patients from all regions of the state.
 Though the number of virological tests is small relative to the total number of aggregated ARI reports, the systematic sampling of patients year-round, irrespective of the identification of an epidemic by any given virus, provides information on the period of circulation of influenza and RSV.
+As in our data, most virological tests for RSV are performed on samples from children (\cite{amini2019respiratory,MeskillEtAl2017}) and may be assumed to reflect the sequential infection patterns in a community (\cite{fleming2015modelling}).
+Indeed, available data suggest that, when influenza and RSV are present in community outbreaks, they tend to affect all age groups simultaneously (\cite{dowell1996respiratory,hashem2003respiratory,MunywokiEtAl2013,wu2016coherence,zambon2001contribution}).
+Influenza surveillance data, such as from the \cite{AustraliaSurveillanceReport}, shows similar infection trajectories across different age groups.